sqlraft/hctree/doc/hctree/testserver.md

 for each job.
 On the leader, one new connection is assigned to each job thread.
 Thereafter, when the thread commits a transaction to the database, the registered <a href=replication.md#callback>sqlite3\_hct\_journal\_hook()</a>
-callback serializes and sends the new journal entry via its dedicated socket connection to each connected follower node.
+callback serializes and sends the new journal entry to each connected follower node via its dedicated socket connection.

 Meanwhile, on the follower node, a separate thread with its own database connection has been launched for each job on the leader.
 These threads